operta/KG/README.md

 # Knowledge Graph Program

 The program is prebuilt.
-To run the program it is only necessary to run the jar file, as explained in the Usage part.read
+To run the program it is only necessary to run the jar file, as explained in the Usage part

 ## Build